ITV Granada: Programmes

 Granada produced The Stars Look Down (1975), Laurence Olivier Presents (1976–78), Brideshead Revisited (1981), the multi-award-winning Disappearing World series (between 1969 and 1993) and, from 1984, The Adventures of Sherlock Holmes and The Jewel in the Crown for an international audience.
 These shows were sold overseas by Granada Television International.

 Another flagship programme, the long-running quiz show, University Challenge was originally aired between 1962 and 1987.
 It was revived by the BBC in 1994 but still produced by Granada.
 The company produced The Krypton Factor between 1977 and 1995 (revived by ITV in 2009).
 One of Granada's longest-running programmes, What The Papers Say, was broadcast by Granada in 1956, was taken over by the BBC in the early 1990s, and later by Channel 4.
 The programme introduced the idea of discussing what the newspapers were reporting, continued by Sunday Supplement and The Wright Stuff.
-In the 1970s, Granada produced situation comedies, often based around life in the north-west, including Nearest and Dearest, The Lovers and The Cuckoo Waltz, followed by Brothers McGregor and Watching in the 1980s.
+In the 1970s, Granada produced situation comedies, often based around life in the north-west, including Nearest and Dearest, The Lovers and The Cuckoo Waltz, followed by The Brothers McGregor and Watching in the 1980s.

 Granada drew on 1970s pop music with shows such as Lift Off with Ayshea and the Bay City Rollers show, Shang-a-lang.
 Granada's So It Goes was presented by Tony Wilson and showcased the punk phenomenon, bringing the Sex Pistols and the Clash to TV screens.
 The station also produced Marc, presented by glam rock star Marc Bolan.
 The show was in production when Bolan was killed in a car accident in 1977.
 Granada produced Allsorts from 1989 to 1995 for CITV, featuring Wayne Jackman, Andrew Wightman (who later produced Granada's talent show Stars in Their Eyes), Virginia Radcliffe, Jane Cox and Julie Westwood.

 Granada Studios produced The Weekenders (1992), a surreal comedy episode featuring Vic Reeves and Bob Mortimer.

 Significant broadcasters

 Denis Forman, chairman 1974-87, and David Plowright, chairman 1987–92, were the executives who led Granada Television during its most successful years.
-Forman and Plowright have been described as embodying the Granada outlook, which was “non-conformist, alternative, non-London”.
+Forman and Plowright have been described as embodying the Granada outlook, which was "non-conformist, alternative, non-London".